 Rushden Transport Museum

-Do you want an enlightening introduction to road and rail transport in and around Rushden, Northamptonshire?
+Do you want an enlightening introduction to road and rail transport in and around Rushden, Northamptonshire and understand the importance of this Midland Railway branch line to the livelihoods of Rushden people?
 Then you must visit the Rushden Transport Museum.

-Come and ‘meet’ the drayman, the fireman, the petrol pump attendant, poor injured ‘Annie’ and a little boy saying good bye to his Pa.
-Imagine working in the Ticket Office (non - running days only) or the parcels office or maybe sitting in the Station Masters chair – when he is not there of course!
+Check out our 'snappy' dressing drayman, the fireman, and petrol pump attendant in their original uniforms.
+Imagine working in the Ticket Office (non - running days only), the parcels office or maybe sitting in the Station Masters chair – when he is not there of course!